 We study the response of the models illustrated in the previous section under large elastic strains.
-We examine a displacement loading condition, and a mixed, vertical force - lateral displacement loading condition on the top plate of the analyzed systems, always keeping the bottom plate at rest.
-The displacement loading condition is applied to a monolayer system, while the mixed loading condition is applied both to a monolayer and multilayer system.
+We examine a displacement (or hard-device) loading condition, and a mixed-device, vertical force - lateral displacement loading condition on the top plate of the analyzed systems, always keeping the bottom plate at rest.
+The hard-device loading condition is applied to a monolayer system, while the mixed-device loading condition is applied both to a monolayer and multilayer system.

-Let F_x and F_z denote the total forces acting on the top plate of the current system in the x- and z- directions, respectively.
-We use solid lines to indicate branches of the force-displacement curves such that in all members it results $P < P_y$ (pre-axial-yielding branches: PAYB); and dashed lines to indicate branches in which it results $P \ge P_y$ in one or more rods.
-We omit the change in the rods' cross-sectional properties, due to transverse deformation effects, when performing the above axial yielding check (AYC).
+In the remainder, let F_x and F_z respectively denote the total forces acting on the top plate of the current system in the x- and z- directions.
+We use solid lines to indicate branches of the force-displacement curves such that all the members' cross sections are verified elastically under the action of the competent axial force (pre-axial-yielding branches: PAYB); and dashed lines to indicate branches in which such an axial yield check (AYC) is violated in one or more rods.
+We omit the change in the rods' cross-sectional properties, due to transverse deformation effects, when performing the above AYC.
 The study of the post-elastic behavior of the structures under examination is beyond the scope of the present work.

-3.1.
-Displacement loading
+3.1 Hard-device loading

 We apply a two-step displacement loading history on the top plate of a monolayer 76SFCC system, on assuming quasi-static loading conditions.
-First, we apply a downward uniform vertical displacement $d_z = d_z^0 = -1.478$ mm to the top plate (vertical preloading).
+First, we apply a downward uniform vertical displacement $d_z = d_z^0 = -1.478$ mm to the top plate.
 Next, we apply a uniform d_x - displacement ramp history to the top plate (in the positive x- direction), by keeping the above d_z displacement fixed.
-The elastic response of the system under consideration is analyzed in the large displacement regime, through the commercial finite element software Sap2000[®] version 18 [26], [27], (Fig. 1), and an in-house discrete element code.
-We employ two different finite element models: one featuring semirigid connections between the beam elements that describe the rods (SRC-FEM); and the other exhibiting rigid connections between such elements (RC-FEM).
-The SRC-FEM is obtained by introducing partial fixity rotational springs at the ends of each rod, and prescribing the following stiffness coefficients (both in torsion and bending) to each where α denotes a dimensionless parameter, s denotes the crosssection area, l denotes the rod length, and θ denotes the generic rotational degree of freedom (dof) at the end of the element [26].
+The elastic response of the system under consideration is analyzed in the large displacement regime, through the commercial finite element software Sap2000® version 18 [26][27] (Figure 1), and an in-house discrete element code .
+We employ two different finite element models: one featuring semi-rigid connections between the beam elements (RC-FEM).
+The SRC-FEM is obtained by introducing partial fixity rotational springs at the ends of each rod, and prescribing the following stiffness coefficients (both in torsion and bending) to each α denoting a dimensionless parameter, and θ denoting the generic rotational degree of freedom (dof) at the end of the element [26].
 Our simulation results assume $\alpha = 10^{-3}$, in order to allow the SRC-FEM to approximate a frame model with hinged/pinned connections.
 The RC-FEM instead assumes no releases of rotational dof at the extremities of each rod, and corresponds to prescribing $\alpha \to \infty$ in Eqn.
 (1).
-Finally, we employ a discrete element model (DEM) [28-29] that describes the junctions between the rods as point masses and the rods as linear springs, which implies a total release of the rotational dofs at the ends of each rod (perfectly hinged connections: $\alpha \rightarrow 0$).
+Finally, we employ a discrete element model (DEM) [28]-[29] that describes the junctions between the rods as point masses and the rods as linear springs, which implies a total release of the rotational dofs at the each rod (perfectly hinged connections: $\alpha \to 0$).
 In each of the above models, we model the stiffening plates as rigid elements, both in-plane and out-of-plane (combined diaphragm and plates constraints [26]).
-The employed FEMs make use of the Nonlinear Static Analysis available in Sap2000[®], taking into account both P-delta and large-displacement effects [26].
+The employed FEMs make use of the Nonlinear Static Analysis available in Sap2000®, taking into account both P-delta and large-displacement effects [26].
 It is worth remarking that sfcc systems equipped with pin joints are unstable under incremental lateral displacements from the reference configuration [30].
 For this reason, the response of the DEM equipped with hinged connections (HC-DEM) has been studied via the dynamic relaxation procedure presented in Ref.
 [31].